ts-defold/tsd-template-war-battles/README.md

     ![play animation](app/doc/play_animation.jpg)

 Now you have an atlas with a single flipbook animation for the player.
-This is enough for initial testing---you can add more animations later.
+This is enough for initial testing--you can add more animations later.
 Now, let's create the player game object.

 ## Create the player game object